 In addition, all participants are required to conduct themselves in a manner that reflects positively on themselves and the USAP, whether in transit, at a station, aboard a research vessel, or in a field camp.
-All participants must strictly adhere to the Polar Code of Conduct which can be found in the Appendix of this document or online.
+All participants must strictly adhere to the Polar Code of Conduct which can be found online.